Skip Navigation

 explicitly investigated in order to facilitate the ACS mission to ensure students make the developmental, social, and intellectual progress necessary to become leaders at school and beyond.

-Each student-centered unit begins with a primary reading focus and culminates with a writing performance task which mirrors the prior reading.
-Over the course of the year, students will receive standard-specific instruction in the following major domains: Reading: Foundational Skills, Reading: Literature, Reading: Informational Texts, Writing: Informational, Writing: Narrative, and Writing: Persuasive, Language: Conventions, Language: Vocabulary.
+Each student-centered unit begins with a primary reading focus, chosen to support the exploration and unpacking of key themes and related questions.
+Students have the opportunity to demonstrate their understanding and use of critical thinking through a broad range of written tasks which mirror the prior reading.
+Over the course of the year, students will receive standard-specific instruction in the following major domains: Reading: Comprehension Skills, Reading: Literature, Reading: Informational Texts, Writing: Expository, Writing: Narrative, Writing: Persuasive, Language: Conventions, Language: Vocabulary.
 In addition to our in-class reading and writing, students will complete 600 pages of independent reading and construct two critical responses to literature to demonstrate their comprehension of the texts.

 Text Examples (These Can and Often Do Change from Year to Year)